 - Make a main meal soup by adding protein & carbs – add a handful of rinsed pulses, leftover rice or pasta to add some body to the soup and turn it into a meal to keep you fuller for longer.
 Jemma suggests using roasted chickpeas in place of croutons.
 I also like to add a little vegetable stock and a handful of cous cous or polenta which will thicken and bulk out a thin soup.

 - Enhance the existing ingredients – Adding more of the same ingredient to a soup can really bring the flavour out.
-I’ve topped a lentil and bacon soup with slowly fried sticky onions (delicious with most soups) and some extra bacon and chives.
-A little goes a long way and half an onion and one rasher of bacon is all you need for two.
+I’ve topped a lentil and bacon soup with slowly fried sticky onions (delicious with most soups) and some extra bacon and chives, or a spoon of homemade Italian Soffritto paste.

 - Add a flavour hit – Grated Parmesan or Grana Padano will give a lovely burst of umani (idea from Andrea), a spoonful of Salsa Macha (an easy to make addictive blend of chilli, garlic, nuts of olive oil) will add heat and smokiness.
 A glug of soy, tamari or Worcestershire sauce will all add interest, a spoon of chutney works in much the same way as lemon and will also add some sweetness.
 Line up the condiment bottles and let everyone pick their favourite.

 - Use canned soup as an ingredient.
 Condensed soup is an especially good ingredient.
 Go full on retro with mushroom soup as a filling for vol-au-vents (thanks Kavey), use a tomato soup as a base for chilli or in place of canned tomatoes for a pasta sauce (Lisa), or maybe try Becca’s three bean stew that uses cream of tomato soup.

 - Make it richer – swirl in the cream, grated melted cheese or some leftover wine.